I Descend - a meeting place for descendants

 Eliza is recorded as being born in 1845 at her baptism with her half brother, John Joseph on 8th April 1849 at Lachlan River NSW.
 Eliza was in fact born about 1842 and it has been discovered that William Faulkner was suspected to be her father.
 However, John Atkins is recorded as her father at her baptism and her death.

 Peter Thomas Byrne and Eliza Ann Atkins were married 1860 at Carcoar NSW.
-Eliza's mother, of course was deceased by this time but is not recorded as such on the marriage certificate.
 Eliza's father is not recorded and her mother, Sarah's maiden name is recorded as Cox.
 Peter and Eliza were both residing at Waugoola near Carcoar NSW.
 Peter was born in Ireland, aged 27yrs and his occupation was a Shepherd.
 Eliza is recorded as 18years old.
 She states that she was born near Orange NSW.
 Peter's father isn't stated, only his occupation as Labourer.

 Eliza died in 1917 at Haberfield NSW.
 Her birthplace is stated as Bumbaldry NSW.
 Her father recorded as John Atkins and his occupation as Grazier.
 Her mother is stated as Sarah Jane Huggett.
 Eliza's son, Peter Bernard Byrne was the informant.